iszczesniak/cpp/containers/index.md

 ## Iterating the new way

-Since C++11, we can iterate the new way, using the new for-each syntax of the for loop, as shown below.
-The semantics is the same as in the old way.
-The for-each loop is less error-prone, because we have to write less.
+Since C++11, we can iterate the new way, using the *range-based* (aka for-each) syntax of the for loop.
+The semantics is the same as for the old way.
+The range-based loop is less error-prone, because we have to write less.

+The syntax is:

 {% highlight c++ %}
+for(declaration: expression) statement
+{% endhighlight %}

+Where:

+* `declaration` declares the variable that is initialized with the container elements in every iteration of the loop.
+We refer to this variable as the *declared variable*.

+* `expression` is the *range expression*.
+Most often, we put the container here.
+A range expression has the begin and end iterator values.

+* `statement` is the statement executed in every iteration of the loop.

+An example:

+{% highlight c++ %}
 {% include_relative iterate_new.cc %}
 {% endhighlight %}

 ## How iteration the new way works

+The new range-based loop is translated by the compiler to a regular loop, where the iteration variable is of an interator type.
+The variable is initialized with a value returned by the `begin` function.
+The loop continues if the value of the iterator is not equal to the value returned by the `end` function.
+After every iteration of the loop, the iterator is incremented.
+In the body of the loop, the iteration variable

 {% highlight c++ %}
 {% include_relative range.cc %}